section-engineering-education/engineering-education/Connect-Basic4Android-BAndroid-development-too- to-MySQL-Database-Using-PHP/index.md

 ![Pick components](/Connect-Basic4Android-BAndroid-development-too--to-MySQL-Database-Using-PHP/xampp-second-pick-components.png)

-* Select folder where xampp is to be installed and click next
+* Select the folder where Xampp is to be installed and click next

 ![Installation folder](/Connect-Basic4Android-BAndroid-development-too--to-MySQL-Database-Using-PHP/xampp-third-folder-selection.png)